IATI/IATI-Guidance/en/datastore/reference/data-api.rst

 Returns activities where the @last-updated-datetime attribute of an activity is chronologically before or after your specified query value.

-To return activities less than your specified date use ‘last-updated-datetime__lt’ To return activities less than your specified date use ‘last-updated-datetime__gt’
+To return activities before your specified date use ‘last-updated-datetime__lt’ To return activities after your specified date use ‘last-updated-datetime__gt’

 Parameters:
     last-updated-datetime: ISO format date (YYYY-MM-DD).